-Resilience, self-discipline, personal safety and numeracy skills will be the rewards for boys during Archery.
+Resilience, self-discipline, personal safety and numeracy skills will be the rewards for pupils during Archery.

-Suitable for complete beginners, this introduction to the traditional Olympic sport will see boys learn how to hone their bow and arrow skills, in competition with themselves and each other.
-Archery is fully supervised by experienced staff to ensure maximum safety for all boys, with pupils expected to behave in an exemplary manner and follow all instructions to the letter.
+Suitable for complete beginners, this introduction to the traditional Olympic sport will see pupils learn how to hone their bow and arrow skills, in competition with themselves and each other.
+Archery is fully supervised by experienced staff to ensure maximum safety for all pupils, with pupils expected to behave in an exemplary manner and follow all instructions to the letter.

 Astronomy | Y9, Y10, Y11 | Autumn, Spring

-An understanding of our universe, gravity and the planetary systems through research and idea sharing will be the rewards for boys during Astronomy.
+An understanding of our universe, gravity and the planetary systems through research and idea sharing will be the rewards for pupils during Astronomy.

 Board Games | Y9, Y10, Y11 | Autumn, Spring

-Enhanced strategy, memory, critical thinking, verbal skills and teamwork will be the rewards for boys during Board Games.
+Enhanced strategy, memory, critical thinking, verbal skills and teamwork will be the rewards for pupils during Board Games.

 Can you conjure up an obscure word in Scrabble?
 Or hold your nerve as the Jenga tower starts to lean?
 In this activity pupils will get to play a wide variety of games – old and new – all designed to develop transferable skills and to test strategy, knowledge and competitive instinct.
 The benefits of Monopoly, Chess, Trivial Pursuit, Connect Four and Battleships are myriad, from motor skills and concentration to lowered blood pressure and support of mental health.